Anonymous1212144/update2.1/README.md

 - *Leaves turn white during snow
 - Lightweight RTX for block light
 - *Mobs no longer fight others of the same kind
-- Nausea has a stronger effect
+- !Nausea has a stronger effect
 - Parrots dance on your shoulder as well
 - Shulkers can now be dyed
 - Simple shadows for sky light